boiler23/jelly/README.md

 - Compose Desktop for the editor UI
 - Kotlin Coroutines to organize concurrency
 - JUnit, kotest & mmock for unit testing

+Full list of dependencies can be found in `gradle/libs.versions.toml`